Documentation

 1. Configure and build

-We'll start our tour by configuring the Buf CLI and building the .proto files that define the pet store API, which specifies a way to create, get, and delete pets in the store.
+Start the tour by configuring the Buf CLI and building the .proto files that define the pet store API, which specifies a way to create, get, and delete pets in the store.

 $ cd buf-tour/start/getting-started-with-buf-cli